superfly/docs/reference/fly-launch.html.md

 Manual configuration changes can be done by editing an app's `fly.toml` and running `fly deploy`.

-Flyctl language-specific launchers make changes to app configuration as part of their work.
+Flyctl language-specific scanners make changes to app configuration as part of their work.

 Reference: [App Configuration (fly.toml)](/docs/reference/configuration/)